Behavior Flow: Analyze Price Comparison Shoppers

 We already know from established observation and theory that it must be at least a decent portion.
 This is partly why display remarketing in PPC is so cost-effective.
 Since many shoppers will be returning to your site anyway, as part of this decidedly “millennial” comparison behavior, display remarketing nudges these shoppers to return with a 90% cheaper cost-per-click.
 Much better than investing the full market price for a second Search Network click in a row.

 But to get real precision, we have to go to the data.
-And that means delving into Google Analytics, where we can access a litany of charts that are as useful as they are ugly.
-Before going any further, consider this pro-tip: I recommend widening your data timeframe even longer than you might think is necessary, in order minimize the α of your statistical significance.
+That means delving into Google Analytics, where we can access a litany of charts that are as useful as they are ugly.
+Before going any further, consider this pro-tip: here at Digital Reach, we recommend widening your data timeframe even longer than you might think is necessary to minimize the α of your statistical significance.